eclipse/paho.mqtt.rust/README.md

 ###  The Paho C Library and _paho-mqtt-sys_

 The Paho Rust crate is a wrapper around the Paho C library.
-The project provides a Rust _-sys_ crate, called _paho-mqtt-sys_, which provides unsafe bindings to the C library.
+The project includes a Rust _-sys_ crate, called _paho-mqtt-sys_, which provides unsafe bindings to the C library.
 The repository contains a Git submodule pointing to the specific version of the C library that the Rust crate requires, and by default, it will automatically build and link to that library, using pre-generated C bindings that are also included in the repo.

 When building, the user has several options:

- - Build the bundled library using the pre-generated bindings (default).
+ - Build the bundled library using the pre-generated bindings and SSL (default).
  - Build the bundled library, but regenerate the bindings at build time.
  - Use an external library, with the location specified by environment variables, generating the bindings at build time.
  - Use the pre-installed library with the pre-generated bindings.